Amazon plans to hire 150,000 seasonal workers as it ramps up for the holidays

 The seasonal jobs has Amazon looking to hire across the U.S., including 23,000 in California, 6,200 in Arizona and 4,500 in Illinois.
 Large numbers are also being hired in states including Colorado, Florida, Georgia, Indiana, Maryland, Michigan, Minnesota, Nevada, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, Tennessee, Texas and Virginia.

-Amazon has been expanding its operations at a breakneck pace in keeping pace with the pandemic-induced surge in online shopping.
+Amazon says "many" of its seasonal hires ultimately become full-time workers.
+The company certainly has been expanding its operations at a breakneck pace with the pandemic-induced surge in online shopping.
 The company in September said it had opened 250 logistics plants in the U.S. so far in 2021, and planned to add another 100 that month alone.

 Its current recruitment of seasonal workers comes in addition to the Seattle-based company's campaign to fill about 40,000 technology and corporate positions at more than 220 U.S. locations.